 - WeTeachNYC has many lessons and activities available in their American Indian, Alaska Native and Native Hawaiian Heritage Month Collection – useful for both curriculum and professional development resources.

 - The DOE’s Hidden Voices Curriculum provides a framework for students to learn the stories of traditionally under-represented communities.
-This month in particular, relevant lessons include the story of Canarsie leader Penhawitz and, through the “LGBTQ+ Stories” lessons, students can learn what it means to be a Two Spirit person.
+This month in particular, relevant lessons include the story of Canarsie leader Penhawitz and, through the “LGBTQ+ Stories in United States History ” lessons, students can learn what it means to be a Two Spirit person.

 - The National Education Association’s Native American Heritage Month page has a number of lesson plans, classroom activities, and other resources that can be used to learn about Indigenous history in culture that are suitable for multiple grade levels.

-- The Brooklyn Public Library’s “Brooklyn Connections” primary source packet teaches the history of Native Americans in the borough through various firsthand accounts and documents, and contains learning activities for students.
+- The Brooklyn Public Library’s "Brooklyn Connections" page features primary source packets that teach about the borough’s history.
+With their Native Americans in Brooklyn packet, students can learn the history of Native Americans in the borough through various firsthand accounts and documents, and contains learning activities for students.

-- Interested in more borough-by-borough history?
-Check out the Staten Island Historian’s page on the first Natives who lived there.
+- Check out the Staten Island Historian’s page to learn more about the first Native people who lived there.

 - “Teaching About the Native American Fight for Representation, Repatriation and Recognition” is a resource available from the New York Times that includes lessons on the representation of Native American culture in museums, like the Metropolitan Museum of Art and on television, in shows like Reservation Dogs.

-- Learn more about Native New Yorkers with the Lenape Center.
+- Learn more about Native New Yorkers with resources from the Lenape Center.

 - The New York Public Library provides access to extensive databases and primary sources that tell the history of Native peoples across the United States.